-- Applicants should be a graduate of any bachelor’s degree from a recognized university or institute of higher learning.
+- Be a graduate of any bachelor’s degree from a recognized university or institute of higher learning.

-- Applicants should have at least 2-3 years of strong professional experience, preferably at the supervisory or managerial level.
+- Have at least 2-3 years of strong professional experience, preferably at the supervisory or managerial level.

-- Applicants should not be more that 45 years old at the start of the program.
+- Not be more than 45 years old at the start of the program.

-- Applicants should not have any prior master’s or doctoral degree(s).
+- Not have any prior master’s or doctoral degree(s).

-- Applicants should not have lived, worked, or studied in a country other than his/her own home country.
+- Not have lived, worked, or studied in a country other than his/her own home country.

-- Applicants should be proficient in spoken and written English.
+- Be proficient in spoken and written English.

-- Applicants should agree to return to his/her home country after the completion of the MDM program.
+- Agree to return to his/her home country after the completion of the MDM program.